Pensano-dev/icons-library-pensano/README.md

 # Pensano's icons library

-Ready to use SVG components of allergens for React!
+Ready to use SVG components of Aura for React!

-## Installation
+## Installation - from the template repo to use as example

 ### Yarn